ems-project/EMSCommonBundle/doc/processors.md

      - `'bottomright'`
      - `'bottomleft'`
  - `_watermark_hash` hash of a PNG file to watermark the image.
 The PNG must present in one of the storage services defined.
- - `_get_file_path` if set to true will generate a server path to a file.
-Not an url path.
-To use in case of PDF generation or for local reports.

 In this example it will generate a PNG of 400 pixels of width.
 The height will be defined by the proportion of the original image:
 ```twig